staccelerator/sta-blog/_posts/2019-06-06-smart-sustainable-city-hack-from-idea-to-pilot-project-in-48-hours-md.md

 Winners of each track received 100,000 rubles and opportunity to develop projects in the accelerator of Evercity, the organizer of the hackathon.
 Denis Unzhakov, vice-president of VEB.RF, invited the winners to take part in a business breakfast and a pitch session at VEB.RF.

-The Russian Ministry of Construction noted that the most valuable effect of hackathons is the collaboration between developers of tech solutions and public authorities from the regions and municipalities of the Russian  Federation: “One of the goals of Smart City project is to create comfortable conditions for life and work in Russian cities.
+The Russian Ministry of Construction noted that the most valuable effect of hackathons is the collaboration between developers of tech solutions and public authorities from the regions and municipalities of the Russian  Federation:

+> _“One of the goals of Smart City project is to create comfortable conditions for life and work in Russian cities.
 Each region of the country has strong specialists, young entrepreneurs and developers, who are ready to react to the needs of the regions.
-It is very important to establish this collaboration”, - the Ministry commented.
+It is very important to establish this collaboration”_
+>
+> , - the Ministry commented.

 ![](/assets/images/nko02388.jpg)